SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Adaptation: From CLIP to

 We use such fine-grained labels to create a prompt for each event, $t_{ik}$, leading to event and text pairs $(E_{ik}, t_{ik})$. \cref{fig:model} illustrates the overall adaptation strategy.

-\paragraph{Video contextualizer (VC) for encoding events.} During training, $B$ videos $\{V_i\}_{i=1}^B$ are fed to the model at once.
+\paragraph{Video contextualizer (VC) for encoding VidSitu events.} We modify the VC to account for VidSitu's structured annotations.
+During training, $B$ videos $\{V_i\}_{i=1}^B$ are fed to the model at once.
 Each video is split into $P$ events.
-From each event, we sub-sample $T$ frames, \ie, for each video, we have $P\cdot T$ frames.
+From each event, we sub-sample $T$ frames, \ie, for each video, we have $L {=} P\cdot T$ frames.
 The VC operates over a sequence of all frames, passed through the CLIP image encoder.
-Let $f_{ik}^j$ be the $j^{\text{th}}$ frame for event $E_{ik}$ of video $V_i$.
+Let $f_{ik}^j$ be the $j^{\text{th}}$ frame for event $E_{ik}$ of video $V_i$. $\bv_i$ represents the overall video $V_i$ and $\be_{ik}$ represents event $E_{ik}$.

-Similar to the $\CLS$ tokens in BERT~\cite{bert}, we denote two types of learnable tokens that collect information about the video. $\bv_i$ captures the overall video embedding and $\be_{ik}$ captures the representation for event $E_{ik}$.
+Similar to $\CLS$ in BERT~\citep{bert}, we create two learnable token types that collect video information.
+Note, these embeddings are shared across all videos.
 To indicate the type of token, we augment visual/learnable encodings with type embeddings $\bEtype_v$ for video, $\bEtype_e$ for event, and $\bEtype_f$ for the frame.
 Furthermore, we encode position with two embeddings, $\bEepos$ for event position and $\bEfpos$ for frame position within the event.
+Overall, our input tokens are: